Skip to main content

 Hands-On

-You can't learn to drive a car from a book or a video.
-Creating software is no different.
+You can't learn to drive a car from a book or a video, and writing software is the same.

 This training is all about practice.
-You'll get your hands dirty with coding to grasp the topics.
+To grasp the topics, you'll get your hands dirty with coding.
 If you prefer passively watching videos, you're on the wrong website.

 Practical Gopher